stac-extensions/order/README.md

 - **Owner**: @emmanuelmathot

 This document explains the Order Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
 This extension allows assets ordering management within STAC specification.
-In the context of this extension, the term "order" refers to a request for data to be deliveried, served, or otherwise made available.
+In the context of this extension, the term "order" refers to a request for data to be delivered, served, or otherwise made available (e.g., after a purchase).

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item